suryabulusu/ensime.github.io/lsp-wg.md

 adopted by sbt core:

-- `ensimeRunMain` an alternative to `runMain` allowing environment variables and jvm arguments to be used, e.g. `a/ensimeRunMain FOO=BAR -Xmx2g foo.Bar baz`.
+- `ensimeRunMain` an alternative to `runMain` allowing environment variables and jvm arguments to be used, e.g. `a/ensimeRunMain FOO`BAR -Xmx2g foo.Bar baz`.
 - `c/ensimeLaunch MyApp` a launch manager that lets you define canned `ensimeRunMain` applications (analogous to IntelliJ's "Run Configurations")
 - `b/ensimeCompileOnly` Compile a single fully-qualified `.scala` file using